CMDT/awesome-ai-foundry/readme.md

 # AI Best Practice Resources ![awesome_logo](https://github.com/CMDT/awesome-ai-foundry/blob/master/Images/awesome_list_logo_small.png)

-A list curated by the Greater Manchester AI Foundry to provide resources on best AI practice to ensure ethical and inclusive development.
+A list curated by the Greater Manchester AI Foundry[^1] to provide resources on best AI practice to ensure ethical and inclusive development.

 Links have been selected to guide developers to the latest regulation, ethical practices/research and security.

-This work is a direct result of working on the ERDF Greater Manchester AI Foundry which is part funded by the European Regional Development Fund.

 ## Governing / Advisory Bodies